0xflair/contracts-examples/react/erc721-custom-tiered-sales/README.md

 3. Grab your contract address and chain ID, and update [.env](./.env):
    - Set `REACT_APP_CONTRACT_ADDRESS` to your deployed contract address you get from Flair's dashboard > Collections > your-collection > Deploy tab.
    - Set `REACT_APP_CONTRACT_CHAIN_ID` depending on the contract chain.
 Use `1` for Eth mainnet, `4` for Rinkeby testnet, `137` for Polygon mainnet, etc.
-4. Run the react app in the `custom-tiered-sales` directory:
+4. Run the react app in the `erc721-custom-tiered-sales` directory:

    ```sh
    npm start